anonymous1116/NCoin-JDP/README.md

 # NCoin-DP
 ## Tutorial
 We first provide a tutorial for NCoin-DP.
+It contains

+- How to generate synthetic data (Section 3.1)
+- Functions of input statistic (3.2)
+- Learning the mapping using DNN (3.3)
+- Learning checking procedure (3.4)

-Refer to `NCoin-DP_tutorial.ipynb` above.
+using OU process.
+For detailed, go to `NCoin-DP_tutorial.ipynb` above.

 ## Simulation
 We provide codes for simulation and numerical results for NCoin-DP, MLE, Pseudo-MLE, AOLS, and GMM.
 In our simulation studies, we consider four types of diffusion to evaluate the performance of NCoin-DP.
 These are